Skip to footer content

 USING IRONQR

-Creating a QR Code generator in .NET Core has never been more straightforward.
+Creating a QR code generator in .NET Core is straightforward when you choose the right library.
 When evaluating the requirements for a QR code generator, developers look for a balance between ease of use and optional advanced features.
 Whether building ASP.NET Core web applications or console tools, developers need a reliable library that handles everything from basic QR code creation to advanced customization.

 IronQR delivers a powerful solution for .NET Core that supports encoding text strings, URLs, and Japanese Unicode text.
 While some may initially look for a .NET open source library such as the QRCoder library (known for its permissive MIT license), IronQR provides an enterprise-grade alternative with machine-learning capabilities and dedicated support.